 How could a severe flu season affect public health in 2021?

-While there is currently no vaccine for COVID-19, it’s essential to do what we can to reduce the respiratory illnesses in the coming months.
-That includes important preventative measures like keeping a small social bubble, practicing physical distancing, wearing a mask, washing hands frequently, staying home when sick, and getting your flu shot.
+It’s essential to do what we can to reduce respiratory illnesses in the coming months.
+That includes important preventative measures like keeping practicing physical distancing, wearing a mask, washing hands frequently, staying home when sick, and getting both a COVID and flu vaccine.